DaCirkus/DaPerformers/instructions.md

 # steps - horizontal Ui optimization on mobile

 1, Ui doesn't work on mobile
-2. There is a book image on screen.
-I want to position the components to live on either side of the book image
+2. There is an image on screen of an open book.
+I want to position the components to live on either the left page or the right page of the open book image.
 3. All the buttons besides the mint button are missing
 4. Attribute selects need to be moved to the left of the screen
 5. Background and character preview need to be moved up and to the right